By E-Perform | MINDSET | August 5, 2022

 Whether you do it in the few seconds before the whistle, or just before you go to sleep every night, making visualisation part of your training routine will bring you one step closer to mental toughness in football.

 - Don’t compare yourself to others – Comparison is the thief of joy.
 Instead, concentrate on your own strengths and weaknesses and try to improve on them.
 Unless used as fuel to improve, comparison usually leads to feelings of not being good enough which can hinder your mental toughness in football.
+You want to be on a solo path when it comes to creating your rocksolid football mentality.

 - Reward yourself – If you have a good day but lose or you have learnt a lot but something went wrong, ensure you appreciate it.
 Reward yourself with something you enjoy or something that will solidify your confidence.